 They live in groups and are very vocal.
-Their eat fruit but when food is scare will adapt their diet to eat insects and leaves.
+They eat fruit but when food is scarce they will adapt their diet to eat insects and leaves.

 This monkey is endangered due to loss of their rainforest habitat, hunting and illegal pet trade.

 Linnaeus's Two-toed Sloth